ArgentStonecutter/keyboards/via-boards.md

 [^‡]: Sold as a kit, you build the case from Lego style bricks.
 Minila layout.

 [^♪♪]: Legitimately QMK.
 But.
 63 key layout that's like a half-assed minila.
-It has arrow keys like a Minilka but it keeps the wider left shift and moves the slash key right to the edge.
+It has arrow keys like a Minila but it keeps the wider left shift and moves the slash key right to the edge.
 Only get it if you don't think this will drive you crazy.

-[^♫]: QMK/VIA but it needs a 2u left shift and there are very few keycap sets that have that.
+[^♫]: QMK/VIA but it needs a 2u left spacebar and there are very few keycap sets that have that.

 [^㊍]: Wooden case, and possibly the best commercially available wooden board despite the tray mount and ugly default keycaps.